 Wildland Fire Safety Module

 To register for courses online, click the "Register Now" button below.
 Inside the online registration system, click the blue "Filters" tab and select "All Seasons."
-Then find the module you are selecting under the Wildlife Danger Tree category.
+Then find the module you are attending under the Wildlife Dangerous Tree category.

 Online Registration Step-by-Step:

 1. Click the “Register Online” button above to enter our registration system.

 2. Scroll down the page to find the "Wildlife Danger Tree" subcategory and select the category of the course you would like to attend.